thinkb4/a-walk-in-javascript/day_04.md

 **You can't hold no entry 3 if you ain't got no 0, 1 and 2** *( thanks [Victor Wooten](https://www.youtube.com/watch?v=KoeRB5ZmXkk) for that!! )*

-My suggestion, if you don't expect German and English syntax and semantic to be the same, why should you expect that from programming languages?
+My suggestion, if you don't expect Chinese and English syntax and semantic to be the same, why should you expect that from programming languages?
 Embrace the languages characteristics and grok them so you can master them and enjoy their uniqueness.

 ### Syntax